Paris Gibson Square Museum of Art: 2000s

-PGSMA won two grants in 2004 which helped eased its budget crisis.
+The Square won two grants in 2004 which helped eased its budget crisis.
 In June, the Dufresne Foundation awarded the museum a $100,000 grant for its endowment.
-PGSMA said it would work to find donors willing to match the grant, thereby raising $200,000.
-In September, the Institute of Museum and Library Sciences (a federal grant-making agency), awarded PGSMA $70,815 to expand its community outreach program.
-PGSMA said it would spend another $105,684 to create a combined $176,400 membership and awareness campaign.
+The Square said it would work to find donors willing to match the grant, thereby raising $200,000.
+In September, the Institute of Museum and Library Sciences (a federal grant-making agency), awarded The Square $70,815 to expand its community outreach program.
+The Square said it would spend another $105,684 to create a combined $176,400 membership and awareness campaign.

 In January 2006, Spriggs resigned as executive director of the Paris Gibson Square Museum of Art.
 Jessica Hunter was again named interim executive director, but she left the museum in June.
 In July, the museum hired Kathy Lear as its new executive director.
 Lear had previously served as the museum's director of development from 1997 to 2002, during which the Centennial Campaign raised $1.7 million.
 Her tenure at the museum began in September 2006.

 The museum's financial condition continued to improve after 2006.
 The museum received a donation from Pacific Steel & Recycling in November which allowed the museum to waive its now-$5 per person admission fee for the next 12 months.
 In May 2007, the museum won a $12,382 Community Development Block Grant to add Braille and large-print signage throughout the museum, and to make other improvements which would allow the physically disadvantage to access the museum and its programs more fully.
 In September 2007, Bob Durden was hired as new museum's curator, replacing Jessica Hunter Larsen.
 His tenure at the museum began in May 2008.
 The museum rededicated its Pam Marlen Memorial Garden in July 2008 after raising $45,000 in donations to renovate it.
 The renovations included the planting of native flowers and the construction of picnic tables.
 Pacific Steel & Recycling renewed its donation (estimated at about $12,000 a year) to keep the museum admission-free in 2007 and 2008.
 Museum officials said that the donation and the community outreach campaign increased attendance to 25,801 in 2008, up from 16,676 in 2005.